Ghanashyam House: Architecture and history

-It was constructed by one Ghanasyamuddin Khanikar later renamed as Ghanashyam, an architect from Bengal or Cooch Behar who was brought by king Rudra Singha, he entrusted him with the duty of designing the city of Rangpur.
 It is believed that Ghanashyam was earlier a Muslim who was converted to Hinduism.
 As a result of Ghanashyam's influence, this monument has mixture of Islamic architectural elements as well as Hindu architectural elements.
 The temple resembles a Bengal ekaratha structure but its cells contain a typical mihrab found in mosques.
 Islamic architectural influence can be heavily noticed in the architecture of this building.